gleam-lang/website/_posts/2024-09-19-convenient-code-actions.md

 ## Result discarding code action

-The compiler will warn if a function function returns a `Result` and that result value is not used in any way, meaning that the function could have failed and the code doesn't handle that failure.
+The compiler will warn if a function returns a `Result` and that result value is not used in any way, meaning that the function could have failed and the code doesn't handle that failure.